Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In Object Explorer, Connect / Database Engine is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image200.png "Object Explorer")

-65. This time put in the IP address of the Internal Load balancer of the **Primary** Site AOG Load Balancer: **10.0.2.100**.
+65. This time, put the following into the IP address of the Internal Load balancer of the **Primary** Site AOG Load Balancer: **10.0.2.100**.
 You again will be able to connect to the server which is up and running as the master.

     ![Fields in the Connect to Server dialog box are set to the previously defined settings.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image205.png "Connect to Server dialog box")

-66. Once connected to **10.0.2.100** you can select **Databases** and will be able to see the database there.
+66. Once connected to **10.0.2.100**, you can select **Databases** and will be able to see the database there.
 Notice that you have no knowledge directly of which server this is running on.

     ![A callout points to the Databases folder in Object Explorer.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image206.png "Object Explorer")